daxaurora/MIDS_W251_YetAnotherTwitterSentimentAnalyzer_YATSA/configuration/StandaloneInstructions.md

 	cd /root
 	git clone https://github.com/daxaurora/MIDS_W251_Benchmarking.git

-Note: to push back into the git repo from the cluster will require setting up ssh keys or configuring collaborators.
-So for now the standalone cluster can only receive the repo.
+Note: to push changes into the git repo from the cluster will require setting up ssh keys or configuring collaborators on the VS. So without that the standalone cluster can only clone or pull the repo.

 Two python scripts are in the streaming folder of the repo: twitter_connect.py and spark_pull_tweets.py.